-The Charity operates the St Piers Lingfield Retirement Benefits Scheme ("the Scheme"), a UK registered trust-based pension scheme that provides defined benefits.
+The Charity operates the St Piers Lingfield Retirement Benefits Scheme ("the Scheme"), a UK registered trustbased pension scheme that provides defined benefits.
 Pension benefits are linked to the members' final pensionable salaries and service at their retirement (or date of leaving if earlier).
+This scheme was closed to new members on 7 April 2000, hence any liabilities will be restricted to current members only, and this number will decline over time.
+On 30 November 2022, this scheme was closed to new accrual so the remaining active members will no long accrue benefits.

 The Pension Scheme Trustee is responsible for running the Scheme in accordance with the Scheme's Trust Deed and Rules, which sets out their powers.
 The Pension Scheme Trustee is required to act in the best interests of the beneficiaries of the Scheme.
 There are three categories of pension scheme members: